Free Shipping On Orders over $75

 • Diet: Herbivore

-• Notable Features: Long neck, distinctive double row of tall neural spines along the back (possibly for display or defense)
+• Notable Features: Relatively short neck for a sauropod, and a striking double row of tall, paired neural spines along the neck and shoulders (possibly for display, thermoregulation, or defense)

 Amargasaurus for Kids

 Meet Amargasaurus!
-Amargasaurus is a fascinating dinosaur known for its uniquely long neck and striking spines along its back.
-This herbivorous dinosaur roamed the lush landscapes during the Late Cretaceous period, munching on plants while using its impressive features to stand out.
+Amargasaurus is a fascinating dinosaur known for the dramatic double row of spines running along its neck and back.
+This herbivorous dinosaur roamed the floodplains and coastal forests of what is now Argentina during the Early Cretaceous period, munching on plants while sporting one of the most unusual silhouettes of any dinosaur ever discovered.

 In-Depth Look at the Amargasaurus